Home Our Hope

 It should be clear that Jesus' death didn't cancel any law.

-2. canceled according to Paul (Ephesians 2:15)
+2. Canceled according to Paul (Ephesians 2:15)

 This theory is based on the following verse: